 The Administrative Computer Center was established in the fall of 1967 as the first on campus computing center for The University of North Carolina at Greensboro.
-The center was located in the Petty Science Building and placed under the direction of Roscoe Allen.
-It was formed to serve the administrative staff as well as the academic and research needs of its faculty and students.
+The center was located in the Petty Science Building and placed under the direction of Dr. Roscoe J. Allen, Sr. It was formed to serve the administrative staff as well as the academic and research needs of its faculty and students.
 The demands of the center were met by an IBM 1401 computer that utilized IBM cards.
 Soon after in 1971, a new computer was purchased, the RCA 70/35 Spectra, a disk operating system with 65k bytes of memory.
 The new computer helped campus administration manage admissions, registration, student billing, electronic transcripts, and payroll.

 Due to an increased workload and growing demands on the facility, the Administrative Computer Center was reorganized in 1973 and split into the Academic Computer Center and the Administrative Computer Center.
 The administrators continued to use the existing campus computer, while faculty and students connected to the Triangle Universities Computation Center (TUCC) in Raleigh through a medium speed batch terminal connection.